Drugs Used in Dentistry

 Note: Chlorhexidine may increase the staining of tartar and plaque on your teeth.
 It may also cause staining of the tooth, tooth filling, and dentures or other mouth appliances.
 Brushing with a tartar-control toothpaste and flossing your teeth daily may help reduce this tartar build-up and staining.
 In addition, you should visit your dentist at least every six months to have your teeth cleaned and your gums examined.
 Be sure to tell your dentist if you have ever had any unusual or allergic reaction to this medicine or to skin disinfectants containing chlorhexidine.

 Your dentist may recommend the use of an over-the-counter antiseptic mouth rinse product to reduce plaque and gingivitis and kill the germs that cause bad breath.

 The doxycycline periodontal system (marketed as Atridox) contains the antibiotic doxycycline and is used to help treat periodontal disease.
 Doxycycline works by preventing the growth of bacteria.
 Doxycycline periodontal system is placed by your dentist into deep gum pockets next to your teeth and dissolves naturally over seven days.

 Note: Tell your dentist if you have ever had any unusual or allergic reaction to doxycycline or to other tetracyclines.
-Use of doxycycline periodontal system is not recommended during the last half of pregnancy or in infants and children up to 8 years of age because the product may cause permanent discoloration of teeth and slow down bone growth.
-Use of doxycycline periodontal system is not recommended, if breastfeeding, since doxycycline passes into breast milk.
+Use of doxycycline periodontal system is not recommended during the last half of pregnancy or in infants and children up to age 8, because the product may cause permanent discoloration of teeth and slow bone growth.
+Use of doxycycline periodontal system is not recommended if breastfeeding, because doxycycline passes into breast milk.
 This class of drugs also may decrease the effectiveness of estrogen-containing birth control pills, increasing the chance of unwanted pregnancy.